norvig/paip-lisp/docs/preface.md

 The examples in this book are designed to be clear examples of good programming style-paradigms of programming.
 They are also paradigms of AI research-historically significant programs that use widely applicable techniques to solve important problems.

+<a id="tfnpreface-1"></a>
-Just as a liberal arts education includes a course in "the great books" of a culture, so this book is, at one level, a course in "the great programs" that define the AI culture.[1](#fn0010)
+Just as a liberal arts education includes a course in "the great books" of a culture, so this book is, at one level, a course in "the great programs" that define the AI culture.[1](#fnpreface-1)

 At another level, this book is a highly technical compendium of the knowledge you will need to progress from being an intermediate Lisp programmer to being an expert.
 Parts I and II are designed to help the novice get up to speed, but the complete beginner may have a hard time even with this material.